whosonfirst/whosonfirst-www-iamhere/README.md

 They are:

 * An HTTP file server for the `whosonfirst-www-iamhere` itself.
-This is because some browsers are super conservative about what can and can't run on `localhost` (aka your local machine) and what can be served from a `file://` URL (aka your hard drive) the [tangram.js](https://github.com/tangrams/tangram) maps need to be "served" from an actual web server.
+This is because some browsers are super conservative about what can and can't run on `localhost` (aka your local machine) and what can be served from a `file://` URL (aka your hard drive) the [tangram.js](https://github.com/tangrams/tangram) maps need to be "served" from an actual web server.  _This is discussed further below._

-* An HTTP file server (that can set `CORS` headers) for the serving Who's On First data.
+* An HTTP file server (that can set `CORS` headers) for the serving Who's On First data. _This is discussed further below._

-* The [go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip) point-in-polygon server used to query the data.
+* The [go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip) point-in-polygon server used to query the data.  _This is discussed further below._

 * A copy of the [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) repository.
 You don't actually need all of the data.
 You just need all of the files listed in the CSV file(s) that the point-in-polygon server needs to load in folder organized in the standard Who's On First `123/456/7/1234567.geojson` tree structure.